lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 ### _Questaal's Basis Functions_

 The primary code in the density-functional package (**lmf**{: style="color: blue"}) uses atom-centered functions for envelope functions.
 They are convolutions of a Hankel and Gaussian functions centred at the nucleus.
-Thus in contrast to ordinary Hankel functions (the envelope functions of the LMTO method), which are singular at the origin, they resemble Gaussian functions for small _r_ and are smooth there.
-For large _r_ they behave like ordinary Hankel functions and are better approximations to the wave function than Gaussian orbitals are.
+Thus, in contrast to ordinary Hankel functions (the envelope functions of the LMTO method) which are singular at the origin, they resemble Gaussian functions for small _r_ and are smooth everywhere.
+For large _r_ they behave like ordinary Hankel functions and are better approximations to the wave function than Gaussian orbitals.
 The mathematical properties of these functions are described in some detail in [this paper](http://scitation.aip.org/content/aip/journal/jmp/39/6/10.1063/1.532437)

-Such a basis has significant advantages --- basis sets are much smaller for a given level of precision, but they are also more complex.
-It is also possible to take a combination of these functions and plane waves -- another unique feature of this package.
+Such a basis has significant advantages: basis sets are much smaller for a given level of precision, but they are also more complex.
+It is also possible to take a combination of smoothed Hankels and plane waves -- another unique feature of this package.

 **Note**{: style="color: red"}: some codes in this package are based on the [Atomic Spheres Approximation](https://lordcephei.github.io/lmto_asa_doc.md/);